edsu/wikistream/README.md

-wikistream is a barebones webapp for helping visualize current editing activity in wikipedia.
+wikistream is a Node webapp for helping visualize current editing activity in wikipedia.
 It uses node.js, socket.io and redis to sit in the wikimedia IRC chat rooms (where updates are published), and makes them available on the Web in realtime.